Codium-ai/pr-agent/Usage.md

 ### Working with GitHub App
-When running PR-Agent from [GitHub App](INSTALL.md#method-5-run-as-a-github-app), the default configurations of a pre-built repo will be initially loaded.
+When running PR-Agent from [GitHub App](INSTALL.md#method-5-run-as-a-github-app), the default configurations from a pre-built repo will be initially loaded.

 #### GitHub app automatic tools
 The [github_app](pr_agent/settings/configuration.toml#L56) section defines GitHub app specific configurations.